-He puts the “criminal” in your defense; meet Jimmy McGill before he became Saul Goodman of "Breaking Bad."
+He puts the “criminal” in your defense; in “Better Call Saul” we meet Jimmy McGill before he becomes Saul Goodman of "Breaking Bad."

 Albuquerque is no stranger to successful television shows, with "Breaking Bad" putting the city on the map and employing many New Mexicans.
 "Better Call Saul" has proven to be just as notable, earning great acclaim and many accolades.